We live in a society where our relationship to things outside of ourselves seems far more important than our relationship to ourselves.

 However, for most women our connection with ourselves often comes last, if it even exists at all.
-As we wake up each morning and catapult ourselves into the busyness of our days, we carry very little regard for the many ways we disconnect from ourselves.
+As we wake up each morning and throw ourselves into the busyness of our days, we hold little regard for the many ways we disconnect from ourselves.

-Our connection with ourselves best serves as the foundation of our lives, with all else extending from there.
-We are the source from which our own life unfurls from.
+Our connection with ourselves serves as the foundation of our lives, with all else extending from there.
+We are the source from which our own life unfurls!

 The following are 18 ways many of us dampen, cut off and even destroy a connection with ourselves.
 My guess is that we are all on this list somewhere, my hope is that by reflecting on ourselves we will begin to transform the disconnection into a connection.

 Presence is that thing we don’t often use even though it’s always available to us.
 Worry, fear, and our projection of the future tends to disconnect us from the experience we are having right now.
 Come back as often as you can by simply saying, “this moment.”

 2) Our relationship to our body.